sparshs03/GA_WordSolver/README.md

 # GA_WordSolver
-A Genetic Algorithm to recreate a given word
+A Genetic Algorithm to reconstruct a given word